ElinaZoldnere/Discord-App-HEIC-to-JPEG/README.md

 in Python with Flask and using Pillow for image processing.
 It communicates with the app via HTTP requests.
 Runtime Python 3.11.

+## Key Features
+- Converts HEIC to JPEG in Discord.
+- Developed with Java Spring Boot and Python Cloud Function.
+- Deployed on Google App Engine and Google Cloud.

 ## Project Structure

 - `.github/workflows/`: GitHub Actions workflows for continuous integration.